MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/web-automation.md

 ## Building a web automation flow

-To begin a web automation flow, use one of the Launch Web Browser actions (**Launch New Internet Explorer**, **Launch New Edge**, **Launch New Firefox**, or **Launch New Chrome**) to start a new browser session, or attach to an already existing one:
+To begin a web automation flow, use one of the Launch web browser actions (**Launch new Internet Explorer**, **Launch new Edge**, **Launch new Firefox**, or **Launch new Chrome**) to start a new browser session, or attach to an already existing one:

 ![Launch web browser](.\media\web-automation\launch-web-browser-action.png)

 > [NOTE!]
 > Some browsers may require configuration before they can be used in Power Automate Desktop.
 Refer to the relevant article for more information.

 After the browser session is stored in a variable, add other web automation actions to interact with the browser's content.
-The **Web forms** action group focuses on providing input to web pages, while **web data extraction** actions draws data from web pages, to be used in the flow.
+The **Web form filling** action group focuses on providing input to web pages, while **Web data extraction** actions draw data from web pages, to be used in the flow.

 Most web automation actions require a browser instance as input, as well as a web element with which to interact:

 ![Web action inputs](.\media\web-automation\web-action-inputs.png)

-Existing web elements may be added from the Repository, while new ones may also be added directly from the action's properties:
+Existing web elements may be added from the repository, while new ones may also be added directly from the action's properties:

 ![Adding new elements through a web action](.\media\web-automation\adding-new-elements-through-a-web-action.png)